 Podcasts - page 2

-I currently take part in three podcasts, find more details and subscription information for each below.
+I currently take part in two podcasts, find more details and subscription information for each below.

 The Weekly Squeak

 A weekly round of articles and other items that captured my attention, often with an interview.
 Episodes are posted below and you can find more subscription options on the podcast website.

 Write the Docs

 Covering the latest in tech writing, with a guest and discussion topic every episode.
 Episodes are posted below, and find more subscription options on the podcast website.

 In this episode I speak with Raj Dutt of Grafana.
 I also cover the rise of the Brave browser, keep an eye on Softbank, question Apple’s design, look at the new tabletop game, Tapestry, investigate the issues with coworking, and much more!